-Referring MHS Health and Network Health members
+Referring MHS Health and Network Health Members

-The primary care physician (PCP) should coordinate healthcare services for MHS Health /Network Health members.
-PCPs should refer members when medically necessary services are beyond their scope of practice.
-Services that require authorization by MHS Health are listed in this section and on the MHS
+The PCP should coordinate healthcare services for MHS Health/Network Health members.
+PCPs should refer members to other providers when medically necessary services are beyond their scope of practice.
+Services that require authorization by MHS Health are listed in this section and on the MHS Health Provider Quick Reference Guide.